 Stained glass has a rich and colourful 1000 year history.
 Whilst many people may think of it as a bright and illustrious material that fills the hallowed halls of Churches with pretty pictures marking the life of Christ, this doesn’t take into consideration the incredible amount of artistic and scientific craftsmanship that has to go into creating such pieces.

 Stained glass is made in a variety of ways, though these predominantly fall into two categories:

--Glass that is painted after manufacturing, which are then fused to the surface in a kiln.
+-A glass that is painted after manufacturing, which is then fused to the surface in a kiln.

 Early examples of stained glass are found way back in ancient times, the earliest of which is a fragment of blue glass infused with iron oxide found in Mesopotamia, which dates back to around 1400BC.
 There are also many examples of stained glass found from during the times of the Roman and Egyptian empires, some of which are stored in The British Museum.
 One such piece is known as the Lycurgus Cup, a 4th-century Roman creation made of dichroic glass (a glass that shows a different colour when a light is passed through it).

 An expensive process, stained glass wasn’t something normal people could afford to put in their homes and it became a spectacle and the mark of affluence.
 As far back as 350BC, churches began using stained glass as a way to visually depict stories from the Bible, with their contortion of light demonstrating the incorporeal elements of morality and spirituality.
 This reached the height of its popularity as an art form in the Middle Ages as it became a simple and effective way for the Church to spread to teachings of Christ to a mostly illiterate clergy.
 Impressive examples of which can be found in Canterbury Cathedral, where the ornate and large windows of Gothic era architecture allowed for larger installations.